AmitKumarDas/fun-with-programming/til/state_of_opensource_mgmt_2021.md

     - no more than 2 meetings per day
     - some days can be no meeting day
     - team events that force team to travel together, explore things beyond code
+    - should run, manage, upgrade, automate, scale, etc. the solution in EKS
   - tools
     - [+] GitHub
     - [+] MIRO
+    - [+] EKS
     - [-] JIRA
     - [-] Confluence
     - [~] PPTs